-Coming from the hotel industry, Janice Potter approached the paving and pavement maintenance business from a standpoint not often found in the industry: She followed the adage that “the customer is always right.”
-And while she admits that’s not always easy, it’s an approach that has defined her corporate philosophy, guided her approach to the market, and enabled her company to prosper while serving a high-end client niche that can be especially demanding.
+Coming from the hotel industry Janice Potter approached the paving & pavement maintenance business from a standpoint not often found in the industry: She followed the adage that “the customer is always right.”
+And while she admits that’s not always easy, it’s an approach that has defined her corporate philosophy, guided her approach to the market, and enabled her company to prosper serving a high-end client niche that can be especially demanding.

 “High-end always takes a lot more customer service and job quality, and attention to detail has to be very high,” she says.
 “Word got around that we did a good job and were easy to work with regardless of the needs of the job.”

-In fact she says she had the opportunity to bid on Palm Beach Island because The Paving Lady had worked with developers who happened to live in the community and they value privacy and safety.
+In fact she says she had the opportunity to bid on Palm Beach Island because The Paving Lady had worked with a couple of developers who happened to live in the community and that community values privacy and safety.
 “Because they knew how we worked the developers suggested I pursue work there,” she says.

-She says that in many cases she is working alongside other contractors who also are held to a higher standard, and when those contractors see how The Paving Lady operates they provide her with referrals too.
-“I get calls where they say ‘You’re exceeding the standards and doing this type of work on job X, would you consider coming over here to bid this job?’”
+She says that in many case she working alongside other contractors who also are held to a higher standard, and when those contractors see how The Paving Lady operates they provide her with referrals too.
+“I get calls where they say ‘You’re exceeding the standards and doing this type of work on job X, would you consider coming over here to bid this job?’

 PALM BEACH ISLAND

 One of the high-end jobs The Paving Lady recently completed was on Palm Beach Island, a true island accessible only by three bridges.
 With an offseason population of 10,000 (when sealcoating is done), Palm Beach Island is 16 miles long and one-third of that is woodland of which residents are very protective.
-The Paving Lady has worked on Palm Beach Island for a dozen years, on jobs from plush private estates to local museums and even the Royal Palm Plaza shopping center.
-So Potter understands the demands of Island jobs.
+The Paving Lady has worked on Palm Beach Island for a dozen years, on jobs from plush private estates to local museums, municipal facilities and even the Royal Palm Plaza shopping center.
+So Potter understands the unusual demands of the Island jobs.

-Complicating matters was Palm Beach Island has no staging areas, so The Paving Lady not only had to bring everything across the bridge each day, but had to be mobile while working on the island.
+Complicating matters is the fact that Palm Beach Island has no staging areas so The Paving Lady not only had to bring everything across the bridge each day but had to be mobile while working on the island.
 “We couldn’t just park our tankers because the homeowners don’t want to look out their mansion windows and see a squeegee machine sitting there or a sealcoat tanker.
 We had to be unobtrusive,” Potter says.

-She says her crews timed sealer delivery well and got an early morning jump when there’s fewer bridge openings for boats and less traffic crossing the bridges so crews and equipment can start while abiding the noise ordinance.
+She says her crews timed sealer delivery well and got an early morning jump when there’s fewer bridge opening for boats and less traffic crossing the bridges so crews and equipment can get started while abiding the noise ordinance.

-The Paving Lady’s yard is 8 miles from the island and each morning, because they couldn’t leave anything on the island overnight, they brought in two trucks: One was a tanker with sealer and the other hauled the squeegee machine and three crews.
-One crew worked ahead cleaning while the other crews sealed.
-She also left a driver with to move the truck around as needed.
+The Paving Lady’s yard is 8 miles from the island and each morning, because they couldn’t leave anything on the island overnight, they brought in two trucks: One was a tanker with sealer and the other hauled the 375-gal. squeegee machine and three crews.
+One crew worked ahead cleaning while a second and third crew sealed.
+She also left a driver with the truck so he can move the truck around as needed.

 Sealcoating Lake Trail

 The focal point and most sensitive part of the job was the self-contained Lake Trail.
-Potter says it was difficult to plan how much progress could be made as pavement quality varied, making it difficult to determine how much material the pavement would absorb and how much of the path they could sealcoat with one load.
+Potter says it was difficult to plan how much progress could be made each day because pavement quality varied so it was difficult to determine how much material the pavement would absorb and how much of the path they could sealcoat with one load of sealer.

 Preparing the Customers